Aleyvs/Election_Analysis/README.md

 ## Election-Audit Results

-In further analysis of the  election data shows"
+In further analysis of the  election data shows:

-- There were 369,711 votes cast for the congressional election.
+- There were a total of 369,711 votes cast for the congressional election.

 - The counties included in the election were:
     - Jefferson
     - Denver